SahirAttri/sahirattri/README.md

 - Class 12 student who likes maths, coding experiments, and understanding **“why something works”** rather than just the final answer,
 - Played **National-level chess (Under-5)** and ranked #8 then, FIDE ID: **46653147** — chess taught me patience and clear thinking.
-- I also love listening to music and noticing patterns in rhythm, which somehow connects to my interest in maths.
+- I love listening to music and noticing patterns in rhythm, which somehow connects to my interest in maths.
 Difficult to explain though..😛
 - Still learning and improving, and this space is simply: my small record of curiosity and progress.